- D -

 manufacturer of optical

-instruments, SALMOIRAGHI but made of aluminum.
+instruments, SALMOIRAGHI made of aluminum.

 |